ZiyadIbra/TSR/README.md

-Traffic Signs Recognition with 95% Accuracy.
+Traffic Signs Recognition with 95% Accuracy